kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-We will maintain tests for "prune v2" and "prune v1", until such time as prune v1 (technically still in alpha) is removed.
+We'll add unit tests (or cases) that cover ApplySet-based apply/prune and maintain it alongside existing coverage for "prune v1", until such time as prune v1 (technically still in alpha) is removed.
+We'll make sure there's test coverage for any modification of or interaction with the v1 implementation to make sure it doesn't regress.
+We will also include coverage for the supported flag permutations when the ApplySet alpha is enabled.

 ### Rollout, Upgrade and Rollback Planning